Communist Party of Malaya/Marxist–Leninist

 The Communist Party of Malaya/Marxist–Leninist was a splinter group of the Communist Party of Malaya.
-The CPM/ML was formed in August 1974.
+The CPM/ML was formed on 1 August 1974.
 It conducted armed struggle against the Malaysian government, with bases in southern Thailand.
 The CPM/ML had a radio broadcast, called Suara Seorang Malaysia (Voice of a Malaysian).

-In 1983 the CPM/ML merged with the Communist Party of Malaya/Revolutionary Faction and founded the Malaysian Communist Party.
+On 5 December 1983, the CPM/ML merged with the Communist Party of Malaya/Revolutionary Faction and founded the Malaysian Communist Party.